Toward Or Towards? A Comprehensive Guide To Usage

 When it comes to the words toward and towards, using one over the other may seem insignificant, but it could alter the tone of your sentence.
 While both words can be used interchangeably, some may argue that towards sounds more British, while toward sounds more American.
 However, this is not a hard and fast rule.
 In general, toward is used more commonly in American English, while towards is used more commonly in British English.

 So, if you’re writing for an audience that favors British English, you may want to consider using towards to avoid confusion or alienation.
 However, if you’re writing for an American audience, it’s perfectly acceptable to use toward.
-Ultimately, it’s important Common Expressions with the Word Toward or Towards
+Ultimately, it’s important to be consistent and choose the spelling that feels most natural to you.

-Common expressions often include the words “toward” or “towards”.
+Common expressions often include the words toward or towards.
 These words convey the

 Other Uses of Toward or Towards